 The law in Texas has a presumption in place which places all assets within the community estate.
-It is up to you or your spouse to prove with clear and convincing evidence that the asset in question is actually part of one of your separate estates.
+It is up to you or your spouse to prove with clear and convincing evidence that the investment in question is part of one of your separate estates.
 The key to determining where the asset should wind up is by looking at when (in terms of time) the property was purchased or acquired.

 What is clear and convincing evidence?

 Clear and convincing evidence means that the judge must hold a firm belief or conviction as to the truth of the matter that is being asserted.
-It’s not so firm that there must be no doubt in the judge’s mind, but it must present a reasonable amount of certainty in the judge’s mind that the asset is, in fact, separate property of you or your spouse.
-It would make sense for you to be able to go back in time and show a judge that the asset was acquired before you and your spouse married one another.
+It's not so strong that there must be no doubt in the judge's mind, but it must present a reasonable amount of certainty in the judge's mind that the asset is, in fact, separate property of you or your spouse.
+It would make sense for you to go back in time and show a judge that the asset was acquired before you and your spouse married one another.

 Tracing the title of an asset

 If you are the spouse who asserts that an asset is your separate property, you must be able to establish when the title in the support came to be in your name.
 For a piece of real estate or other property in which title is found, the date on which you purchased the home or raw land is the relevant date for marker tracking purposes.

 Your asset will remain separate property as long as you can overcome the presumption that the support is community property- no matter how the investment has changed from the first date you owned it until the current date.
 If you blend your separate property with the community property owned by you and your spouse, the individual property can lose its designation as such.
 Be careful that if you own particular property, never mix it with any property part of the community estate.

 What is the goal of tracing in the context of community/separate property?